bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 | Read(B) | 10 | 20 | 8 | 20 | |
 | Write(B) | 10 | 20 | 8 | **22** | **T1, B, 20, 22** |

-The commit procedure is simpler here.
+The commit procedure is simpler.
 The order of writing the database files and writing the commit mark into the transaction log is no longer fixed - however, flushing the transaction log must still be performed first.
 The simplification, therefore, is that the place of the commit mark is not fixed.

 | Operation | A (database) | B (database) | A (buffer) | B (buffer) | Transactional log |
 |---|---|---|---|---|---|